sharduljadhavv/serverless-component/README.md

 # This is a demo of how to integrate serverless component with your application.
 I've created a serveless component using Azure Function and used the url here in the application for connection.
+If a string is passed as a parameter then this message is displayed using alert "Hello, 'string'.
+This message is  a serverless function executed successfully.", if string is not passed then this message "This HTTP triggered function executed successfully.
+Pass a name in the query string or in the request body for a personalized response." is displayed.

 # Getting Started with Create React App